andreachello/Blockchain/Solidity/README.md

 - block.timestamp: is the current block timestamp as seconds since unix epoch

 - block.number: is a uint representing the current block number

+### 9. Function Modifiers

+Function modifiers are used to modify the behaviour of a function.

+for example to restrict use or add a prerequisite to a function.